ianfnelson/blog.iannelson.uk/content/posts/2022-01-18-the-best-wordle-starter-words.md

   - Fun

 ---
 Like (it would seem) most of the rest of humanity, the start of my 2022 has been immeasurably enhanced by starting each day playing [Josh Wardle’s][1] charming word game [Wordle][2].
-Which got me wondering &#8211; what are the best starter words to play in the opening lines at Wordle?
-I have been habitually using &#8220;**ADIEU**&#8221; as my starter word, reasoning that it contains a large number of vowels.
+Which got me wondering – what are the best starter words to play in the opening lines at Wordle?
+I have been habitually using “**ADIEU**” as my starter word, reasoning that it contains a large number of vowels.
 But is **D** a particularly common consonant?
 And should I be trying to get **O** in there rather than the less frequently used **U**?
 I decided to do some computer-aided analysis to find the answer.

-_**SPOILER WARNING** &#8211; this blog post contains information that may lead you to play more optimal Wordle starter words than you otherwise would have done if left to your own imagination.
+_**SPOILER WARNING** – this blog post contains information that may lead you to play more optimal Wordle starter words than you otherwise would have done if left to your own imagination.
 If you consider that this may take the fun out of an enjoyable daily practice, then I suggest that you stop reading.
 Now._<figure class="wp-block-image">

 <img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/photo-1512799906445-d591d53082c0cropentropyampcstinysrgbampfitmaxampfmjpgampixidMnwxMTc3M3wwfDF8c2VhcmNofDR8fGNsb3NlZCUyMGV5ZXN8ZW58MHx8fHwxNjQyNTM4MzU2ampixlibrb-1.2.jpg" alt="blindness" /> <figcaption class="wp-element-caption">Photo by [Ryoji Iwata][3] / [Unsplash][4]</figcaption></figure>